-The research goal is to explore how can technology-rich interventions can not only educate people to fulfill the increasingly technically-sophisticated workforce’s demands, but also to become better citizens and human beings.
-The new generations will engineer smart objects that know everything about us, they will make smart cities with urban infrastructure that can sense pollution, small bioengineering devices that administer new drugs, and robots that provide elder care.
-However, these new generations will also need to address the complex ethical questions regarding how those technologies will be used towards a greater good in our complex societies.
+Our goal is to explore how can technology-rich interventions can not only educate children to fulfill the increasingly technically-sophisticated workforce’s demands, but also to become better citizens and human beings.
+The new generations will engineer smart objects, design smart cities and make bioengineering devices.
+At the same time, these new generations will need to address the complex ethical questions regarding how those technologies will be used towards a greater good in our complex, pluralistic societies.

 Currently, the growing push for STEM education highlights the need of increasing technical knowledge and skills, but it usually ignores the crucial need to cultivate character virtues alongside the technical aspects.
-Outcomes from this research show a possible path for integrating technical and moral or character education, in different cultural and religious settings.
-This research project involves four different stages.
+Outcomes from this research show a possible path for integrating technical and moral or character education, in different settings, while supporting people to build bridges.
+That is, to get to know each other by sharing a new practice: coding and making.